 Still got lessons?

 Your guitar routine will only take a hit for a couple of weeks.
 If you’ve still got any lessons lined up try not to cancel them.
 Finishing lessons just before the festive break begins can help set you up with useful material to keep you going before lessons resume in the new year.
-Don’t forget to ask your teach at the start of your last lesson!
+Don’t forget to ask your teacher at the start of your last lesson!

 Got a practice schedule?
 Use it!